bts/add-paper-to-obsidian/README.md

 Not hard as the plugin is straightforward and just a few hundred lines of code.
 Check out the instructions of the [Obsidian Sample Plugin repo](https://github.com/obsidianmd/obsidian-sample-plugin) to get started.

 - make sure all packages are installed via `npm install`
-- build in development with a watcher via `node esbuild.config.mjs`
+- build in development with a watcher via `node run dev`
-- build for release via `node esbuild.config.mjs production`
+- build for release via `node run build`
 - deploy to Obsidian, for a vault at e.g. `~/Documents/Notes`, via `cp main.js styles.css manifest.json ~/Documents/Notes/.obsidian/plugins/paper-note-filler`